stuebersystems/doc.quattropod.en/docs/standard/pairing.md

 There are two ways to pair a transmitter with a receiver

-The transmitter is connected to the USB port of the receiver and the units pair automatically.
+The transmitter is connected to the USB port of the receiver and the devices pair automatically.
 Some find this option easiest if the receiver is within easy reach.
 If the receiver is mounted on the ceiling or is simply difficult to reach, pair the [transmitter via USB stick](#sender-per-usb-stick-pair).

 * Switch the transmitter to 'PC'.